 Budding, oftenly called bud grafting, is an artificial method of asexual or vegetative propagation in plants.
-Like grafting, this method is employed to convert one plant (the rootstock) into another plant type characteristic of the parent plant.
-Similarly, the resulting plants have shortened stature and maturity as compared to plants propagated from seed.
+Like grafting, this method is employed to convert one plant (the rootstock) into another plant type with desirable characteristics.
+Similarly, the resulting plants in general have shortened stature and maturity as compared to plants propagated from seed.

 This method of plant propagation has the advantage of producing numerous clones from a single piece of stem or twig, each node being a potential source of one-budded scion.
 But in grafting, this same piece of stem may account for only a single scion.